rust-lang/prev.rust-lang.org/faq.md

     </ol>
 </div>

-## Performance
+### Performance

 #### How fast is Rust?

-As always, this question is difficult to answer.
-There's still a lot of work to do on speed, and depending on what you're benchmarking, Rust has variable performance.
+Fast!
+Rust is already competitive with idiomatic C and C++ in a number of benchmarks.

-That said, it is an explicit goal of Rust to be as fast as C++ for most things.
-Language decisions are made with performance in mind, and we want Rust to be as fast as possible.
-Given that Rust is built on top of LLVM, any performance improvements in it also help Rust become faster.
+It is an explicit goal of Rust to be at least as fast as C++.
+Language decisions are made with performance in mind, and given that Rust is built on LLVM, any LLVM performance improvements also help Rust.

 #### Is Rust garbage collected?

 No. A language that requires a GC is a language that opts into a larger, more complex runtime than Rust cares for.
 Rust is usable on bare metal with no extra runtime.
 Additionally, garbage collection is frequently a source of non-deterministic behavior.
-Rust provides the tools to make using a GC possible and even pleasant, but it should not be a requirement for implementing the language.
+Rust provides the tools to make using a GC [possible and even pleasant](http://manishearth.github.io/blog/2015/09/01/designing-a-gc-in-rust/), but it is not part of the language as provided.

-#### Why is my program compiled with `cargo build` slow?
+#### Why is my program slow?

 Did you compile with the `--release` flag?
-The Rust language uses a lot of optimizations in release mode that make the language competitive with C and C++, but you need to explicitly ask for them, as they also result in longer compilation times that may be undesirable during development.
+The Rust language uses a lot of optimizations in release mode, but you need to explicitly ask for them, as they also result in longer compilation times that may be undesirable during development.

 #### Why is Rust compilation slow?

-It's a combination of factors.
-Both the type inference and safety-related checks are fairly complex.
-They make life easier for the programmer, but they require some time to run.
-Add in the optimizations, and Rust's compilation is slower than a simpler language that doesn't provide Rust's safety guarantees.
+Most of the compilation time is spent in type checking and code translation, with some time also used for safety checks.
+All of these are required for the strong guarantees Rust makes, but they require some time to run.
+Add in optimizations, and Rust's compilation is slower than a simpler language that doesn't provide Rust's guarantees.

 But all is not lost.
-The Rust compiler has evolved significantly over a number of years, and a lot of good work is being done to make it work faster.
-So expect improvements in compilation speed over time.
+The Rust compiler has evolved significantly over a number of years, and a lot of good work is being done to make it work faster, and to make it feel faster during development.

 #### Why is Rust's HashMap so slow?

-Rust's default hashing algorithm is cryptographically secure, which means it's great if you need something that can't be easily guessed at, but you pay for that with slower performance relative to a non-cryptographically secure algorithm.
+By default, Rust's `HashMap` uses the [SipHash](https://131002.net/siphash/) hashing algorithm, which is designed to prevent [hash table collision attacks](http://programmingisterrible.com/post/40620375793/hash-table-denial-of-service-attacks-revisited) while providing [reasonable performance on a variety of workloads](https://www.reddit.com/r/rust/comments/3hw9zf/rust_hasher_comparisons/cub4oh6).

-Even so, it's [actually not](https://www.reddit.com/r/rust/comments/3hw9zf/rust_hasher_comparisons/cub4oh6) too bad.
-As you can see from [these benchmark comparisons](http://cglab.ca/~abeinges/blah/hash-rs/) of different hashing implementations in Rust, Rust's SipHash implementation (the default) is a solid choice for a wide variety of purposes.
+While SipHash [demonstrates competitive performance](http://cglab.ca/%7Eabeinges/blah/hash-rs/) in many cases, one case where it is notably slower than other hashing algorithms is with short keys, such as integers.
+This is why Rust programmers often observe slow performance with `HashMap`.
+The [FNV hasher](https://crates.io/crates/fnv) is frequently recommended for these cases, but be aware that it does not have the same collision-resistence properties as SipHash.

-#### Can I run benchmarks using `test::Bencher` on the beta or stable channel?
+#### Why can't I run benchmarks?

-Sadly, no. The `test` feature, which is necessary for testing and benchmarking in Rust, is restricted to the nightly channel.
+You can run benchmarks, but only on the nightly channel.
+Rust's benchmarking mechanism is currently unstable, as the API has not been deemed ready for stabilization.
+This may change in the future, but until then benchmarking can only be used on nightly.

 #### Does Rust do tail-call optimization?

-In general, tail-call optimization is not guaranteed: see [here](https://mail.mozilla.org/pipermail/rust-dev/2013-April/003557.html) for a detailed explanation with references.
+In general, tail-call optimization is [not guaranteed](https://mail.mozilla.org/pipermail/rust-dev/2013-April/003557.html), but may be done in [limited circumstances](http://llvm.org/docs/CodeGenerator.html#sibling-call-optimization).
 There was a [proposed extension](https://github.com/rust-lang/rfcs/pull/81) that would allow tail-call elimination in certain contexts, but it is currently postponed.
-The compiler is still free to optimize tail-calls [when it pleases](http://llvm.org/docs/CodeGenerator.html#sibling-call-optimization), however.
+The compiler is still free to optimize tail-calls [when it pleases](http://llvm.org/docs/CodeGenerator.html#sibling-call-optimization), however, and the language has a word (`become`) reserved for future explicit tail calls.

 #### Does Rust have a runtime?

-Rust has a [very small and limited runtime]() providing a heap, unwinding and backtrace support, and stack guards.
+Rust has a [very small and limited runtime](https://doc.rust-lang.org/std/rt/) providing a heap, unwinding and backtrace support, and stack guards.
 This runtime is comparable to the [C runtime](http://www.embecosm.com/appnotes/ean9/html/ch05s02.html), and allows for the calling of Rust functions from C without setup.

-## Concurrency
+### Concurrency

 #### Can I use globals across threads without `unsafe`?

 Yes, if the type implements `Sync`, doesn't implement `Drop`, and you don't try to mutate the global value.

-## Error Handling
+### Error Handling

 #### Why doesn't Rust have exceptions?

-The design issues for exception handling in programming language have been covered at length elsewhere.
-Exceptions complicate understanding of control-flow, they express validity/invalidity outside of the type system, they interoperate poorly with multithreaded code (a major focus of Rust), the list goes on.
+Exceptions complicate understanding of control-flow, they express validity/invalidity outside of the type system, and they interoperate poorly with multithreaded code (a major focus of Rust).

-Rust opted instead for a type-based approach to error handling, which is [covered at length in the book](https://doc.rust-lang.org/nightly/book/error-handling.html#the-limits-of-combinators) (the improved chapter is only on nightly at the moment, but will be on stable soon.
-Everything it covers works on stable).
+Rust prefers a type-based approach to error handling, which is [covered at length in the book](https://doc.rust-lang.org/stable/book/error-handling.html).
 This fits more nicely with Rust's control flow, concurrency, and everything else.

 #### What's the deal with `unwrap()` everywhere?

-`unwrap()` is a function that extracts the value inside an `Option` or `Result` and panics if its not there.
-It is useful both for causing catastrophic failure in certain cases, but it more useful for quick prototypes where you don't want to handle an error yet, or blog posts where error handling would distract from the main point. `unwrap()` shouldn't be your default way to handle errors, but it is a useful tool to have when you need it.
+`unwrap()` is a function that extracts the value inside an `Option` or `Result` and panics if no value is present.
+It is useful in the presence of truly unrecoverable errors, but is more useful for quick prototypes where you don't want to handle an error yet, or blog posts where error handling would distract from the main point. `unwrap()` shouldn't be your default way to handle errors, but it is a useful tool to have.

 #### Why do I get an error when I try to run example code that uses the `try!` macro?